 Our family has been gluten-free for over a year.
 Finding filling, healthy snacks – especially when we are on the go – hasn’t been the easiest task.

-A friend shared a muffin recipe with me, but my family liked them just so-so until I made a few modifications.
-Now, I make a double batch at least weekly, and they are devoured.
-I actually seek out ripe bananas every time I go to a store for my muffin making.
+Now, I make a double batch every week and they are devoured.
+I actually seek out ripe bananas every time I go to a store for my muffin making!

 This recipe actually can easily be made non-gluten free as well and would be even cheaper with regular oats.
 Enjoy!